-Shopify's Plummet - Investors Opportunity
+Shopify's Plummet - Investors' Opportunity

 Summing Up

-The last time we looked at this name it was the leading vendor in providing users with an e-commerce platform.
-That hasn’t changed and it gives no sign of changing.
+The last time we looked at this name, it was the leading vendor in providing users with an e-commerce platform.
+That hasn't changed, and it gives no sign of changing.
 The company had actually seen a growth reacceleration, but that attainment was certainly baked into valuations at that point when the shares reached just short of $600/share.
 Now, more than 30% lower, and with an uncertain current outlook, the bet seems a bit better to us, and worse to others.
 We understand that any company whose revenues are based on commerce across its platform is likely to take a hit because of constrained retail sales during a period of widespread and rising unemployment.
-On the other hand, that hit is not unique or different for this company than other names in the IT space and it highly unlikely to be long-term in nature.
+On the other hand, that hit is not unique or different for this company than other names in the IT space, and it is highly unlikely to be long term in nature.

-The company’s institutional holders, who own 73% of the shares do so because Shopify is the premier company in the e-commerce space and it has advantages in terms of consistent performance, visibility and a skilled management team with a record of making business investments that resonate with users.
+The company's institutional holders, who own 73% of the shares do so because Shopify is the premier company in the e-commerce space, and it has advantages in terms of consistent performance, visibility and a skilled management team with a record of making business investments that resonate with users.
 The foray into fulfillment is a further opportunity whose dimensions are not really readily known at this point.

-This company has a plethora of initiatives and not all of them will be equally successful.
+This company has a plethora of initiatives, and not all of them will be equally successful.
 At this time, I think the continued success of the Plus platform and international expansion are most likely to attain outsize success.
-With the shares down 35% from their 52 week high based on a prudent withdrawal of forward guidance, I think this is an excellent entry level, and I expect to see positive alpha for this company going forward.
+With the shares down 35% from their 52-week high, based on a prudent withdrawal of forward guidance, I think this is an excellent entry level, and I expect to see positive alpha for this company going forward.

 Disclosure: I/we have no positions in any stocks mentioned, but may initiate a long position in SHOP over the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.